 The California Department of Social Services (Department), is responsible for the oversight of continuing care providers.
 The Department's Community Care Licensing Division has two branches that participate in the regulation.
 The Adult and Senior Care Program monitors continuing care providers for compliance with the Community Care licensing laws and regulations regarding buildings and grounds, accommodations, care and supervision of residents, and quality of service.
 The Continuing Care Branch is responsible for reviewing and approving applications to operate a CCRC and monitors the ongoing financial condition of all CCRC providers and their ability to fulfill the long-term contractual obligations to residents.

 Whether you are a prospective resident, current resident or care provider, we are sure you will find useful information on our home page.
 It is the Department's goal to provide the best possible community care licensing service for the people of the State of California.

 Note: If you would like to view our web pages in a larger font, you will need to click on the "View" menu item at the top of the screen, then click on "Text Size" to change it.

-Continuing Care Contracts Branch Provider Information Notices:
+Continuing Care Contracts Bureau Provider Information Notices: